Bowel Changes Before Labor (And Other Strange Symptoms)

 Emptying Bowels Before Labor

-A complete emptying of the bowels is a good thing as it is essentially “clearing out” your body in preparation of your uterus and pelvic region for efficient contracting as you push.
+Emptying the bowels essentially “clears out” your body in preparation for your uterus and pelvic region to produce efficient contractions.

 Diarrhea Right Before Labor